Who hasn’t dreamed of jumping into a truck, heading out into the Brazilian wilderness, and flying a drone over the lush tropical rainforest?

 All this said, beyond visual line of sight (BVLOS) is an emerging use case for drones.
 In most countries, BVLOS requires special permissions from the National Civil Aviation Agency (ANAC) of Brazil.

-You don’t have to register small drones that weigh under 55 pounds.
-However, you need to log anything that weighs more than 55 pounds in the ANAC System for Unmanned Aircraft (SISANT).
+You don’t have to register small drones that weigh under 0.55 pounds (250 grams).
+However, you need to log anything that weighs more than 0.55 pounds (250 grams) in the ANAC System for Unmanned Aircraft (SISANT).
 In addition, the drone’s ID must be visible on the UAV.

-If you’re flying a drone that weighs more than 55 pounds in Brazil, you’ll need special insurance that covers damage to other people or property.
+If you’re flying a drone that weighs more than 0.55 pounds (250 grams) in Brazil, you’ll need special insurance that covers damage to other people or property.
 For this reason, flying a drone without insurance in Brazil isn’t recommended.

 Common sense is also important when flying a drone in Brazil.
 You’re not allowed to fly a drone over military facilities, prisons, or critical infrastructure.
 Doing so will most likely result in your drone being confiscated.
 You may also face strict penalties, including fines and maybe even imprisonment, though this shouldn’t come as much of a surprise.